back-jond1992/front-end-katas/13-position/position.md

 ### Game 2:

 - It's time to rearrange some circles!
-Using the **top** position property only, align both circles and the middle beam correctly!
+Using the **top** position property in the circles style elements only, align both circles and the middle beam correctly!

 > NB It may be tempting to just copy the other values, but try and increment the **top** position property to get a feel for how far the circles move, depending on the value you enter!